What Can We Learn From Open Barbers – The LGBTQ+ Friendly Salon?

-Open Barbers in North London, is exactly as the name suggests – open for LGBTQ+.
-Open for all people, all genders (including those who don’t identify with a gender) and those on a low income.
+Open Barbers in North London, is exactly as the name suggests – open for LGBTQ+, open for all people and all genders (including those who don’t identify with a gender) and those on a low income.

-HJ caught up with director Greygory to find out the issues facing the LGBTQ+ community when they visit a salon or barbers, why Open Barbers operates a ‘pay what you can afford’ system and why he hopes that Open Barbers won’t exist in 50 years’ time… It’s essential reading for all those in the hairdressing industry – and beyond.
+Back in 2019 HJ interviewed director Greygory to find out the issues facing the LGBTQ+ community when they visit a salon or barbers, why Open Barbers operates a ‘pay what you can afford’ system and why he hopes that Open Barbers won’t exist in 50 years’ time… Although the interview was done a couple of years ago, it’s essential reading for all those in the hairdressing industry – and beyond.

 In three words, how would you describe Open Barbers?

 Inclusive, affordable and accessible.

 How do you want LGBTQ+ customers to feel when they visit from Open Barbers?

 It’s really important to us that our clients feel actively welcomed, listened to, validated, comfortable and free from gendered (and other) assumptions when they visit the salon.
 We know that our person-centred attitude is highly valued by our customers and is usually something they find to be lacking in other establishments, hairdressing and otherwise.